 7. The NatWest Black MasterCard

-The NatWest Black MasterCard offers an outrageous $1,500,000 spending limit and a Priority Pass to all airport lounges.
-Annual fees are also a bargain at $395 compared to other black cards.
+The NatWest Black MasterCard offers a flexible spending limit, with the maximum limit reportedly offered as high as $1,500,000.
+You’ll need a minimum income of £75,000 ($117,600) a year to qualify, but annual fees are also a bargain at £250 ($392) compared to other black cards.
 You’ll also have the usual black card perks such as 24-hour concierge services and various discounts and accommodations while traveling.

 Owning a black card is a symbol of status, but it can also be unique and helpful provided you actually use the perks.